aishee-das/project/proposal/proposal.md

 used to discuss this and visualize this in our different individual ways.

+IN GENERAL, WE ARE ANSWERING THE QUESTION:

+“WHAT FACTOR HAS THE BIGGEST INFLUENCE OF SALES ON VIDEO GAMES?”

 It will follow the ensuing format:

 To be implemented as a function/script \[top\_n(category\_1, category2,